yuyan-z/Codecamp-Project/README.md

 | `task <file_name> find <--attribute> <value>` | Find the task with the given attributes |
 | `task -h` | Get help |

+### Configuration
+The Configuration can be modified in `config.py`, including the attributes of task, the choices range, and help text